Ulvhild Håkansdotter: Queenship

 The event is not dated but must have taken place between 1132 and 1134.
 The curious elopement story may be explained by Ulvhild's position.
 Being the widow of Inge II, she represented the estates and influences of the extinct House of Stenkil.
 Marriage to Ulvhild legitimated the enthronement of the non-royal grandee Sverker, now when her stepson Magnus had been evicted from Sweden.
 As far as known, no objections (apart from the partial Saxo) were made against her third marriage or against the legitimacy of her children.
 On the contrary, Ulvhild is praised by clerical sources as a benefactor to the church.
 The Cistercians were called in on Ulvhild's initiative, and founded the abbeys of Alvastra and Nydala in 1143.
-Alvasta was even founded on ground which was part of Sverker's bridal gift to Ulvhild.
+Alvastra was even founded on ground which was part of Sverker's bridal gift to Ulvhild.

 After at least a decade of queenship, Ulvhild died, some time between 1143 and 1150.
 Sverker married secondly with Rikissa of Poland, widow of Magnus the Strong, Sverker's earlier rival and opponent.
 This, too, was a politically motivated marriage which may have aimed to draw the last remains of Magnus's party to Sverker.